 Colline du Château is situated in a park on the eastern side of the city and considered as one of the most jubilant and panoramic Nice’s highlights.
 The steep hill presents such a majestic view of the azure sea in Baie des Anges that you simply can’t take your eyes off.

-While there is no castle today, at one point the hill was home to a citadel in the 11th century.
+While there is no castle today, at one point, the hill was home to a citadel in the 11th century.
 It was eventually destroyed, and currently, this area is a park.
 It is an excellent place for some interesting activities in Nice.

-There are some ruins of the citadel, a cemetery, an artificial waterfall, and the Bellanda Tower from where you can see spectacular sea views.
+There are some ruins of the citadel, a cemetery, an artificial waterfall, and the Bellande Tower from where you can see spectacular sea views.
 The site also has a café and a playground for children.

-Castle Hill is one of the most fabulous places to visit in Nice and to reach here; you can climb the steps or take a mini train.
+Castle Hill is one of the most fabulous places to visit in Nice and to reach here, you can climb the steps or take a mini train.
 You can also ride on an elevator (Ascenseur de la Chateau) situated at the end of Quai des États-Unis near the Hotel Suisse.
 Pick any Nice guide, and you will find Castle Hill listed in it.

 Nice Cathedral (Cathedrale Sainte-Reparate)

-The most aesthetic work of Architecture and famous Nice’s point of interest – The Cathedral has a majestic facade and the patterned dome that present a brilliant sight to the visitors.
+The most aesthetic work of Architecture and famous Nice’s point of interest – The Cathedral has a majestic facade and the patterned dome that presents a brilliant sight to the visitors.
 This building was constructed in the 17th century having a vivacious baroque construction.